 The importance of having a healthy mouth cannot be over-estimated.
 A healthy mouth means you have strong teeth to help you chew, which makes digestion easier.
 Healthy teeth make it easier for you to speak clearly and give your face its attractive shape.
-One of the things clients like about Lovett Dental is the multidisciplinary approach we take to helping our clients maintain good oral health.
+Clients like Lovett Dental Northside are the multidisciplinary approach we take to helping our clients maintain good oral health.

-Information about Lovett Dental Team’s Approach to Keeping Your Teeth Looking Their Best
+Information about Lovett Dental Northside’s Team Approach to Keeping Your Teeth Looking Their Best

-We take a multifaceted approach to helping our clients.
-We understand that a team approach is the best approach in addressing oral health concerns.
-The following is an explanation about Lovett Dental of what some of our team specialists do.
+We take a multifaceted approach to help our clients.
+We understand that a team approach is the best approach to addressing oral health concerns.
+The following is an explanation about Lovett Dental Northside of what some of our team specialists do.

 A dentist is a doctor who focuses on oral health.
 You should expect your dentist to: